Ethan Hawke: 2007–2012: Continued acclaim

-To prepare for his role as a vampire hematologist in the science fiction horror film Daybreakers (2009), Hawke studied "the greats" of past cinematic vampire performances, including Willem Dafoe's portrayal in the Shadow of the Vampire (2000).
-He traveled to Australia to film Daybreakers, which was directed by the Spierig brothers.
+To prepare for his role as a vampire hematologist in the science fiction horror film Daybreakers (2009), Hawke studied "the greats" of past cinematic vampire performances, including Willem Dafoe's portrayal in Shadow of the Vampire (2000).
+He traveled to Australia to film Daybreakers, which was directed by The Spierig Brothers.
 The film fared well both critically and commercially, grossing $51 million on a $20 million budget.
-Hawke's next role was in Antoine Fuqua's Brooklyn's Finest, in which he portrayed a corrupt narcotics officer.
+Hawke's next role, reuniting him with his Training Day director Antoine Fuqua, was Brooklyn's Finest, in which he portrayed a corrupt narcotics officer.
 Although the film—released in the US in 2010—opened to mediocre reception, his performance garnered praise from critics, including a New York Daily News reviewer who remarked, "Hawke—continuing an evolution toward stronger, more intense acting than anyone might've predicted from him 20 years ago—drives the movie."

 In January 2010, Hawke directed his second play, Sam Shepard's A Lie of the Mind, on the New York stage.
 It marked the first major off-Broadway revival of the play since its 1985 debut.
 Hawke was attracted to the play's exploration of "the nature of reality" and its "weird juxtaposition of humor and mysticism".
-In his review for The New York Times, Ben Brantley lauded the production's "scary, splendid clarity" and praised Hawke for eliciting a performance that "connoisseurs of precision acting will be savoring for years to come".
+In his review for The New York Times, Brantley lauded the production's "scary, splendid clarity" and praised Hawke for eliciting a performance that "connoisseurs of precision acting will be savoring for years to come".
 Entertainment Weekly commented that although A Lie of the Mind "wobbles a bit in its late stages", Hawke's "hearty" revival managed to "resurrect the spellbinding uneasiness of the original".
 The production garnered five Lucille Lortel Award nominations, including one for Outstanding Revival, and earned Hawke a Drama Desk Award nomination for Outstanding Director of a Play.

 In the 2011 television adaptation of Herman Melville's Moby-Dick, Hawke played the role of Starbuck, the first officer to William Hurt's Captain Ahab.
 He then starred opposite Kristin Scott Thomas in Paweł Pawlikowski's The Woman in the Fifth, a "lush puzzler" about an American novelist struggling to rebuild his life in Paris.
-In 2012, Hawke appeared in the horror genre for the first time, playing a true crime writer in Scott Derrickson's Sinister.
+In 2012, Hawke appeared in the horror genre for the first time, playing a true crime writer in Scott Derrickson's Sinister, written along with C. Robert Cargill.
 Before the US release of Sinister, Hawke said that he had previously been hesitant about horror films because they often do not require strong acting performances.
 However, he mentioned that the producer of Sinister, Jason Blum, with whom Hawke had a background in theater, approached him with an offer involving a script that featured both a "great character and a real filmmaker".